How much does a 2-week trip to the USA cost from the UK? A realistic budget covering flights, hotels, car hire, food, ESTA, insurance and activities.

 calendar

-A two-week trip to the United States is a dream holiday for many families, but one of the biggest planning questions is simple: how much does it actually cost?
+A two-week trip to the United States is a dream holiday for many families, but one of the biggest planning questions is simple: how much does a holiday to America actually cost?

 Over Easter 2026 we travelled to Florida, spending the first week road tripping through Everglades National Park and the Florida Keys, snorkelling in Key Largo and driving down to Key West.
 The second week was dedicated to theme parks including Universal Studios, Islands of Adventure, Volcano Bay and Discovery Cove.